 Princess Alice Bank, 80 kilometers (50 miles) from Pico, between Pico and Faial, sea mount with top at 30-40 meters (100-135 feet) in depth, descends to below 500 meters (1,667 feet), pelagics, hammerhead and blue sharks, schools of barracuda, up to hundreds of mobulas, tuna, black marlin, dolphins, up to 60 meters (200 feet) visibility, strong current possible, advanced level

-Terceirense Wreck, Graciosa Island, off Vila de Praia Beach, 20 meters (68 feet), 40 meter (135 foot) freighter sunk in 1968, much dilapidation, penetration possible into boiler room and hull, big groupers, Azores chromis, ornate wrasses, eels, hogfish, mackerel sargus, all levels
+Terceirense Wreck, Graciosa Island, off Vila de Praia Beach, 20 meters (68 feet), 40-meter (135 foot) freighter sunk in 1968, much dilapidation, penetration possible into the boiler room and hull, big groupers, Azores chromis, ornate wrasses, eels, hogfish, mackerel, sargus, all levels

 SS Dori Wreck, São Miguel, near São Roque, 20 meters (68 feet), originally a WWII US Liberty Ship, the Edwin L. Drake, became a Liberian cargo vessel, the Dori, sinking in 1964 due to poor maintenance, stern at 9 meters (28 feet), bow at 20 meters (68 feet), large structures still intact, scorpionfish, moray and conger eels, swarming bream and salemas, lizardfish, triggerfish wrasse, flounder, mullet, jacks, barracuda, stingrays, all levels